Advertisement

 Breen, a white woman with blond hair wearing a gold top, sits and speaks with her hands folded in her lap.

 This year’s Fringe Festival included two timely monologue shows that explore the impact of politics and patriarchy on women’s lives: Tennessee Playwrights Studio’s That Woman – The Monologue Show and solo artist Becky Bondurant’s Penis Envy.
-Both shows (which ran September 13-15 at different venues) invited us into stories that are rarely given a platform in mainstream media.
+Both shows (which ran September 13-15, 2024, at different venues) invited us into stories that are rarely given a platform in mainstream media.
 And because of the timing of the looming presidential election—with all that’s at risk in terms of women’s autonomy—the stakes of both shows feel especially high.

 That Woman

-That Woman - The Monologue Show is a historical piece of theater, offering new perspectives on JFK’s misogyny, exploitation of women, and likely sex addiction, as told by different women who were tied to him romantically.
-It also includes a closing monologue by Jaqueline Kennedy Onasis, insisting that she not be defined by the 10 years that she was with Jack.
+That Woman The Monologue Show is a historical piece of theater, offering new perspectives on JFK’s misogyny, exploitation of women, and likely sex addiction, as told by different women who were tied to him romantically.
+It also includes a closing monologue by Jacqueline Kennedy Onassis, insisting that she not be defined by the 10 years that she was with Jack.
 Created by Molly Breen (who also directs and performs in the show) and Angela Gimlin, this showcase-style piece relies on both the content of the writing and also the ability of each performer to bring the women’s stories to life.

-The writing is strong, each story is compelling.
+The writing is strong, and each story is compelling.
 Breen herself plays Mimi Alford, a 19-year-old intern who had her first sexual experience with JKF after being hand-picked for an evening at the White House when Jackie and their children were away.
-Breen has the gravitas and capacity as a performer to inhabit this story and bring us into Alford’s naivete and her perspective as an older woman.
+Breen has the gravitas and capacity as a performer to inhabit this story and bring us into Alford’s naiveté and her perspective as an older woman.

-However, some of the younger actors in the ensemble did not possess this depth and their stories felt more caricatured.
-The show is on a tour to different Fringe festivals and the program indicates that some local actors are engaged for each run.
+However, some of the younger actors in the ensemble did not possess this depth, and their stories felt more caricatured.
+The show is on a tour to different fringe festivals, and the program indicates that some local actors are engaged for each run.
 My sense is that these actors don’t have the rehearsal time to really grow into their roles in the way that Breen, who performs throughout the tour, clearly does—and that detracts from the show’s power.

 Penis Envy

-Penis Envy, on the other hand, is the best kind of monologue show: finely crafted and intimately inhabited by writer and performer Becky Bondurant, who also, in collaboration with her seven- and nine-year-old children, created the vibrantly colored Presidential portraits that serve as the show’s backdrop.
+Penis Envy, on the other hand, is the best kind of monologue show: finely crafted and intimately inhabited by writer and performer Becky Bondurant, who also, in collaboration with her seven- and nine-year-old children, created the vibrantly colored presidential portraits that serve as the show’s backdrop.
 Bondurant’s is a highly personal story, weaving together many strands of her life experience.
-We meet her as an MFA creative-writing student under the tutelage of a highly regarded male writer; as a college student who is trying to both empower and starve herself; and as a mother who is eight months pregnant and excited to bring her daughter into a world with a woman for President when Trump is elected.
+We meet her as an MFA creative-writing student under the tutelage of a highly regarded male writer, as a college student who is trying to both empower and starve herself, and as a mother who is eight months pregnant and excited to bring her daughter into a world with a woman for president when Trump is elected.

 Bondurant, a white woman with short brown hair, poses next to a mic with childlike illustrations of Presidents behind her.